-- 8.1.1.4 The FEI Tribunal shall consist of an independent Chair and at least six (6) other independent members. - 8.1.1.5 Each member shall be elected by taking into consideration their requisite anti-doping experience including their legal, sports, medical and/or scientific expertise.
-Each member shall be appointed for a once renewable term of four (4) years. - 8.1.1.6 The FEI Tribunal shall be in a position to conduct the hearing and decision-making process without interference from the FEI or any third party.
+anti-doping rule violation and, if applicable, to impose relevant Consequences.

-8.1.2 Hearing Process
+- 8.1.1.2 IAF shall ensure that the IAF Doping Hearing Panel is free of conflict of interest and that its composition, term of office, professional experience, Operational Independence and adequate financing comply with the requirements of the International Standard for Results Management. - 8.1.1.3 Board members, staff members, commission members, consultants and officials of IAF or its affiliates (e.g. National Federations or confederation), as well as any Person involved in the investigation and pre-adjudication of the matter, cannot be appointed as members and/or clerks (to the extent that such clerk is involved in the deliberation process and/or drafting of any decision) of the IAF Doping Hearing Panel.
+In particular, no member shall have previously considered any TUE application, Results Management decision, or appeals in the same given case. - 8.1.1.4 The IAF Doping Hearing Panel shall consist of an independent Chair and four (4) other independent members. - 8.1.1.5 Each member shall be appointed by taking into consideration their requisite anti-doping experience including their legal, sports, medical and/or scientific expertise.
+Each member shall be appointed for a once renewable term of three (3) years. - 8.1.1.6 The IAF Doping Hearing Panel shall be in a position to conduct the hearing and decision-making process without interference from IAF or any third party. - 8.1.2 Hearing Process - 8.1.2.1 When IAF sends a notice to a Practitioner or other Person notifying them of a potential anti-doping rule violation, and the Practitioner or other Person does not waive a hearing in accordance with Article 8.3.1 or Article 8.3.2, then the case shall be referred to the IAF Doping Hearing Panel for hearing and adjudication, which shall be conducted in accordance with the principles described in Articles 8 and 9 of the International Standard for Results Management. - 8.1.2.2 The Chair shall appoint either three (3) members (which may include the Chair) or a single adjudicator, which can be the Chair, to hear that case, depending on the nature of the charge and the evidence put forward.
+When three members are appointed to hear a case, one (1) panel member shall be a qualified lawyer, with no less than three (3) years of relevant legal experience, and one (1) panel member shall be a qualified medical practitioner, with no less than three (3) years of relevant medical experience.
+If a single adjudicator is appointed, he/she shall have a legal background. - 8.1.2.3 Upon appointment by the Chair as a member of the IAF Doping Hearing Panel, each member must also sign a declaration that there are no facts or circumstances known to him or her which might call into question their impartiality in the eyes of any of the parties, other than those circumstances disclosed in the declaration.

-- 8.1.2.1 When the FEI sends a notice to an Athlete or other Person notifying them of a potential anti-doping rule violation, and the Athlete or other Person does not waive a hearing in accordance with Article 8.3.1 or Article 8.3.2, then the case shall be referred to the FEI Tribunal for hearing and adjudication, which shall be conducted in accordance with the principles described in Articles 8 and 9 of the International Standard for Results Management. - 8.1.2.2 The Chair shall appoint either one (1) member or three (3) members (which may include the Chair) to hear that case. - 8.1.2.3 Upon appointment by the Chair as a member of the FEI Tribunal, each member must also sign a declaration that there are no facts or circumstances known to him or her which might call into question their impartiality in the eyes of any of the parties, other than those circumstances disclosed in the declaration. - 8.1.2.4 Hearings held in connection with Events in respect to Athletes and other Persons who are subject to these Anti-Doping Rules may be conducted by an expedited process where permitted by the FEI Tribunal.36 - 8.1.2.5 WADA, the National Federation and the National Anti-Doping Organization of the Athlete or other Person may attend the hearing as observers.
-In any event, the FEI shall keep them fully apprised as to the status of pending cases and the result of all hearings.
+- 8.1.2.4 Hearings held in connection with Events in respect to Practitioners and other Persons who are subject to these Anti-Doping Rules may be conducted by an expedited process where permitted by the IAF Doping Hearing Panel.36 - 8.1.2.5 WADA, the National Federation and the National Anti-Doping Organization of the Practitioner or other Person may attend the hearing as observers.
+In any event, IAF shall keep them fully apprised as to the status of pending cases and the result of all hearings.